TachoGzz/Basic-Flag-Detector/README.md

 # Basic-Flag-Detector

 Basic Flag Detector (Mexico, U.S, Pakistan)

- A project for training and testing image classification models on NVIDIA Jetson Nano.
+ The model uses trained the algorithim and testing image classification models on the NVIDIA Jetson Nano.

  Running this Project
  1. Testing the Model: